 Midwater trawling for bentho-pelagic species is included in the SPRFMO definition of bottom fishing because the gear occasionally comes into contact with the bottom.
-Midwater trawling for bentho-pelagic species by New Zealand vessels has occurred sporadically since 1989 but effort has been greater since 2011 (Figure 5).
+Midwater trawling for bentho-pelagic species by New Zealand vessels has occurred sporadically since 1989 (Figure 5).
 Effort has been variable over time but reached a peak in 2018 with 145 tows (Table 9).
-Effort was particularly low in 2019, with only 9 midwater trawl tows completed.
+Effort was particularly low in 2019 and 2020, with only 9 and 8 midwater trawl tows completed during these years respectively.
 This is likely due to the adoption of CMM03-2019 which changed the management regime for bottom fishing.

-Catch from midwater trawling fluctuated around 150 tonnes per year from 2011 to 2013, was less than 100 tonnes from 2014 to 2017, increased to over 200 tonnes in 2018 but then declined again to 12 tonnes in 2019.
+Catch from midwater trawling fluctuated around 150 tonnes per year from 2011 to 2013, was less than 100 tonnes from 2014 to 2017, increased to over 200 tonnes in 2018 but then declined again to 12 tonnes in 2019 and 7 tonnes in 2020.
 Catch from midwater trawling is predominantly alfonsino, which has comprised over 95% of catch in the most recent three years.